2011 United States public employee protests: Nebraska

-Proposed Legislation
+Proposed Legislation and protests

 A proposed bill and constitutional amendment introduced by State Senator John Nelson (Republican) called for abolishing collective bargaining and the Nebraska Commission of Industrial Relations.
 The state commission resolves impasses in wage and benefit negotiations for public workers.
 Other bills call for changes in the commission's powers, including removing teachers unions from its jurisdiction.
 Governor Dave Heineman (Republican), says he favors “meaningful and significant” changes.

 Nevada

-Proposed Legislation
+Proposed Legislation and protests

 Republican lawmakers and former Republican Governor Jim Gibbons drafted a bill in 2010 to end collective bargaining.
 In February, newly elected Republican Governor Brian Sandoval asked legislators to ignore his predecessor's collective-bargaining plan.
-Sandoval's decision, combined with the obstacle of a Democrat-controlled House and Senate, makes such a measure highly unlikely to pass.
+Sandoval's decision, combined with the obstacle of a Democratic-controlled House and Senate, makes such a measure highly unlikely to pass.
 Assembly Minority Leader Pete Goicoechea said the Republican caucus would be flexible in order to avoid a Wisconsin-style showdown.

-Protests

 Nevada's public employees held rallies in Carson City on April 4 to protest the proposed “attacks” on their rights.

 New Hampshire

-Proposed legislation
+Proposed Legislation and protests

 A bill passed by the New Hampshire House would forbid collective bargaining agreements that require employees to join a union.